syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ####  Adding custom HTTP headers

-The Custom header can be added through `DataManager` `Headers` options.
+The Custom header can be added through `DataManager` `headers` options.
 While performing, CRUD operations, the `addParams` cannot be used to send additional parameters to the server in such cases the parameters can be send as custom header.

 The following code example describes the above behavior.